top of page

 Shanna Hollis

-Shanna Hollis is a Bermudian graphic designer and the Chair of the Bermuda Arts Council.
-Her passion for creation is inspired by her belief in "rebuilding community through creation."
-Hollis’s designs are recognized for their vibrant color choices and bold patterns.
-She has created eye-catching murals on buildings both locally and internationally, designed stylish textiles with TABS, and transformed the decor of various homes and businesses on the island.
-Her work celebrates her island, community, identity, and personal experiences.
+Her creative practice spans murals, branding, textiles, and interior design.
+She has created eye-catching murals on buildings both locally and internationally, designed stylish textile collections in collaboration with TABS, and transformed the décor of homes and businesses across Bermuda.
+As an arts educator, Hollis is passionate about nurturing creativity in others and empowering the next generation through visual arts and design.
+Her work celebrates island life, community, identity, and personal experience, drawing inspiration from her upbringing and surroundings.
 She was motivated to pursue a creative career by her brother, Nahshon Hollis, a professional oil painter.

-In 2021, Hollis participated in the Masterworks 441 Exhibition, showcasing her new graphic illustration style.
-The following year, she designed a commemorative mural for Flora Duffy and took part in the Forbes 30 Under 30 residency program in Bermuda.
-In 2023, she was invited to join the Bermuda Arts Council and became its Chair.
-In 2024, she participated in Bermuda’s inaugural Bermuda Walls Mural Event.
-Her collaboration with the Bermuda Tourism Authority's "Paint the Town Pink" initiative included an exhibition in New York City.
-She later created a historic mural of St. George’s, which was published in Essence, Observer, and Black Enterprise magazines.
+In 2021, Hollis participated in the Masterworks 441 Exhibition, debuting a new graphic illustration style.
+In 2022, she designed a commemorative mural honoring Olympic gold medalist Flora Duffy and participated in the Forbes 30 Under 30 residency program in Bermuda.
+In 2023, she was invited to join the Bermuda Arts Council and was subsequently appointed Chair.

 bottom of page